staskobzar/amiws/README.md

 * Plain TCP or SSL/TLS connection to AMI
 * Logging with syslog
 * HTTP and WebSocket server
-* SSL/TLS encypted connection for HTTP and WebSocket
+* SSL/TLS encrypted connection for HTTP and WebSocket
-* WWW Digest authenticatation with username/password for HTTP(s)
+* WWW Digest authentication with username/password for HTTP(s)
 * YAML configuration file